test 33

 Skip to content

-The Family and Medical Leave Act (FMLA) is a federal law that allows eligible employees to take up to 12 weeks of unpaid leave in any given 12-month period for certain medical and family reasons without fear of losing their job.
-Signed into law in 1993, the FMLA is designed to help employees balance their work and family responsibilities while promoting equal employment opportunity for men and women.
+The Family and Medical Leave Act (FMLA) is a federal law that allows eligible employees to take up to 12 weeks of unpaid leave in any given 12-month period for certain family and medical reasons without fear of losing their job.
+Signed into law in 1993, the FMLA regulations help employees balance work and family responsibilities while promoting equal employment opportunities for men and women.

 Who is Eligible for FMLA?